MattHatwey/Manemo/chapter6.md

 Sirius, Bubble, Heles, and Reverse were now free and they could all play, so Bubble and Sirius made drawings while　Reverse and Heles went back to their rooms to also draw.

+The school year is finally over.
+Heles and Reverse decided to go to

+シロの世界 heaven

+クロの世界 dark world

 pentama